Made in America (The Sopranos): David Chase comments

 In a January 2019 interview with Alan Sepinwall and Matt Zoller Seitz for their book The Sopranos Sessions, Chase inadvertently referred to "that death scene" when discussing the finale.
 Seitz asked Chase if he was aware of his choice of words to which the latter, after a long pause, responded, "Fuck you guys."
 Chase said that he did not want to do a "straight death scene", and revealed he envisioned Tony's death occurring earlier in the series, during a meeting with Johnny Sack.
 However, Chase clarified his statement, saying he was not describing the final draft, but an earlier idea he abandoned.

 In a November 2021 interview with The Hollywood Reporter, Chase made comments which were interpreted as confirmation that Tony Soprano dies.
 He revealed he envisioned Tony's death occurring during a meeting, which would take place after traveling from New Jersey to New York (the reverse of the route in the opening sequence of every episode).
 After driving past a small restaurant on Ocean Park Boulevard, Chase instead decided, if Tony should die, it would be "in a place like that".
-However, later that same month, Seitz released a statement on Chase's behalf denying this, with Chase saying, "Everybody who believes I said Tony is dead in a Hollywood Reporter article: works for me.
+However, later that same month, Zoller Seitz released a statement on Chase's behalf denying this, with Chase saying, "Everybody who believes I said Tony is dead in a Hollywood Reporter article: works for me.
 Now you"ll [sic] stop fucking asking me."

 In a January 2024 interview with TV Insider, celebrating the 25th anniversary of the show's premiere, Chase clarified his previous comment about Tony's fate.
 According to Chase, the final scene implied that Tony could die, not that he did die.

-In a September 2024 interview at the close of the 2-part Max feature Wise Guy: David Chase and the Sopranos, Chase said, “I think what I was thinking about was, the universe goes on and on.
+In a September 2024 interview at the close of the 2-part Max feature Wise Guy: David Chase and the Sopranos, Chase said, "I think what I was thinking about was, the universe goes on and on.
 You may not go on and on but the universe is going to go on and on.
-The movie’s going to keep going.”
-Referencing a discussion in the show about a poem by Robert Frost, he added, "There was that scene between Meadow and AJ [where AJ says] ‘I thought black meant death!’.
+The movie's going to keep going."
+Referencing a discussion in the show about a poem by Robert Frost, he added, "There was that scene between Meadow and AJ [where AJ says] 'I thought black meant death!'.
 So that was in my head also.
 See now people will say, see he admitted it, Tony died.
-The truth is…”.
+The truth is...".
 This was followed by the interview cutting to black.